Meet Katie

 Katie Rouse

-MA, LPC, DARTT, Founder/Owner
+MA, LPCC, DARTT, Founder/Owner

 I earned a Masters of Arts degree in School Counseling and Clinical Mental Health Counseling from Xavier University, and have been working in the mental health field since 2007.
 I worked as a school counselor for ten years and then transitioned into the sphere of clinical counseling and private practice.